TalkingQuickly/talkingquickly.github.io/_drafts/2014-05-23-rails-development-environment-with-vagrant-and-docker.md

 vagrant reload
 ```

-This will then create an Ubuntu VirtualMachine, install docker on it and proceed to running the script defined in our `$setup` variable in the Vagrantfile.
+This will then create an Ubuntu Virtual Machine, install docker on it and proceed to running the script defined in our `$setup` variable in the Vagrantfile.
+In this example, we build all of the containers from scratch rather than pulling them from an Index so the first time you run this, it will take a while.

+### The setup script

-This start by stopping and removing any running Docker contains.
+This starts by stopping and removing any running Docker contains.
 Just in case we're rebuilding an existing system:

 ``` bash
 docker stop $(docker ps -a -q)